 The Jefferson Memorial is wonderful during a tour of Washington, DC for free.
-It generally draws far fewer crowds than the Lincoln Memorial which is usually packed with people.
+It draws far fewer crowds than the Lincoln Memorial, which is usually very crowded.
 You can also get a great 360 degree view of America’s 3rd president and influential founding father, with stunning views of DC from its marble steps.
 While Jefferson was an outspoken critic of slavery, he owned many slaves and even fathered children with them.

 National Zoological Park